How to get Those Stubborn Actions off your To-do List

 If you’re not feeling motivated

 We're all motivated in different ways, it’s helpful to understand what motivates you so that you can start to work out why you’re not excited about doing this task.
-If you’re putting off photographing new products, perhaps telling some friends or your social media followers that you’re launching a new product in the next month will be enough to get you motivated.
+Perhaps you need some external accountability.
+I like to motivate myself by telling my followers on social media that i’m going to have a blog post/ newsletter/ new product to share with them in a few days, that sure as hell puts a fire under me to make it happen.

 If you have any other friends who are in business, can you team up and become accountability partners?
 Share what you’re planning to do and support each other along the way.
 If you’ve got a meaty project you need some help with delivering can you outsource part of it to a specialist or perhaps investing in mentoring is what you need to provide the level of support you’re looking for.